ingresso-group/slate/source/includes/_purchase.md

 2. Enter test card details into the [Stripe Elements example form](https://stripe.com/docs/elements) and copy the Stripe token returned.
 3. Call purchase, replacing the transaction_uuid and ext_test0_callback/stripeToken with the values from the 2 steps above.

-<aside class="notice">If you are using our Postman examples, the relevant calls are "reserve - best available - stripe user" and "purchase - best available - stripe user".</aside>
+<aside class="notice">If you are using our Postman examples, the relevant calls are "reserve - best available - stripe user" and "purchase - stripe user".</aside>

 All of the parameters mentioned above in the [purchasing on credit](#purchasing-on-credit) section are used.
 In addition the